-IBM Blueworks Live with IBM Business Process Manager on Cloud (IBM BPM on Cloud), based on the IBM Bluemix cloud platform, delivers a smarter process: an open-standard, collaborative model for business process discovery and development.
+IBM Blueworks Live with IBM Business Process Manager on Cloud (IBM BPM on Cloud) delivers a smarter process: an open-standard, collaborative model for business process discovery and development.
 To-date, STEP has transformed 16 business processes within CFRS, engaging more than 600 staff members across 29 fire stations and other facilities in Cambridgeshire.

 Business analysts, process owners and stakeholders within the organization map and model processes with Blueworks Live, while BPM on Cloud subsequently provides CFRS development teams with a platform for building new automated and optimized processes.